Study: Fox News is obsessed with Alexandria Ocasio-Cortez

 NEW YORK (AP) — Freshman Rep. Alexandria Ocasio-Cortez's name is on the lips of nearly everyone at Fox News.

-A study found that the Bronx Democrat was mentioned 3,181 times on Fox News Channel and its sister Fox Business Network during the six-week period of Feb.
+A study found that the New York City Democrat was mentioned 3,181 times on Fox News Channel and its sister Fox Business Network during the six-week period of Feb.
 25 to April 7, or just under 76 times a day.
 Not a day went by when she wasn't spoken about on Fox.

 The liberal watchdog Media Matters for America, which did the research, called it an obsession and said the first term representative has become the network's latest bogeyman, "someone for hosts and guests to demonize, knock down and refer to whenever grievances need to be aired against the Democratic Party."